yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you created a new Azure Database Migration Service resource.

-### Task 4: Assess the on-premises database
+### Task 4: Assess the on-premises database using Data Migration Assistant

 In this task you will install and use Microsoft SQL Server Data Migration Assistant (DMA) to assess the on-premises database.
+The DMA is integrated with Azure Migrate providing a single hub for assessment and migration tools.

 1. Return to the Azure Migrate blade in the Azure portal.
 Click on the **Overview** panel, the click the **Assess and migrate databases** button.